Abu Ayyub al-Masri: False death reports

-Confirmed death
+Death

-On April 18, 2010, Abu Ayyub al-Masri was killed in a joint American and Iraqi operation near Tikrit.
+On April 18, 2010, al-Masri was killed in a joint American and Iraqi operation near Tikrit.
 The coalition forces believed al-Masri to be wearing a suicide vest and proceeded cautiously.
-After the lengthy exchange of fire and bombing of the house, the Iraqi troops stormed inside and found two women still alive, one of whom was al-Masri's wife, identified as al-Masri, Abu Omar al-Baghdadi, and al-Baghdadi's son.
+After the lengthy exchange of fire and bombing of the house, the Iraqi troops stormed inside and found two women still alive, one of whom was al-Masri's wife, al-Baghdadi, and al-Baghdadi's son.
 A suicide vest was found on al-Masri's corpse, according to the Iraqi Army.
-Iraqi Prime Minister Nouri al-Maliki announced the killings of Abu Omar al-Baghdadi and Abu Ayyub al-Masri at a news conference in Baghdad and showed reporters photographs of their corpses.
-"The attack was carried out by ground forces which surrounded the house, and also through the use of missiles," Maliki said.
-"During the operation computers were seized with e-mails and messages to the two biggest terrorists, Osama bin Laden and [his deputy] Ayman al-Zawahiri," Maliki added.
-U.S. forces commander Gen. Raymond Odierno praised the operation.
-"The death of these terrorists is potentially the most significant blow to al-Qaeda in Iraq since the beginning of the insurgency," he said.
-"There is still work to do but this is a significant step forward in ridding Iraq of terrorists."
-ISI spokesman Abu Muhammad al-Adnani also confirmed both of their deaths in an audiotape released on a jihadist forum website in 2011 where he stated that the 'two knights of jihad had dismounted from their horses'.
+Iraqi Prime Minister Nouri al-Maliki announced the killings of al-Baghdadi and al-Masri at a news conference in Baghdad and showed reporters photographs of their corpses.
+"The attack was carried out by ground forces which surrounded the house, and also through the use of missiles.
+During the operation, computers were seized with emails and messages [to] bin Laden [and] Ayman al-Zawahiri".
+Maliki added.
+U.S. General Raymond Odierno praised the operation: "The death of these terrorists is potentially the most significant blow to al-Qaeda [operations] in Iraq since the beginning of the insurgency.
+There is still work to do but this is a significant step forward in ridding Iraq of terrorists."

-On April 25, 2010, a four-page announcement by the Islamic State of Iraq organisation was posted on a militant website early Sunday confirming the deaths of al-Masri and al-Baghdadi.
-The ISI's shariah minister, Abu al-Walid Abd al-Wahhab al-Mashadani, stated in the announcement that the two leaders were attending a meeting when "enemy forces" engaged them in battle and launched an airstrike on their location.
+On April 25, 2010, ISI confirmed the deaths of al-Masri and al-Baghdadi on a militant website.
+The ISI's Sharia minister, Abu al-Walid Abd al-Wahhab al-Mashadani, stated in the announcement that the two leaders were attending a meeting when "enemy forces" engaged them in battle and launched an airstrike on their location.
 The announcement, in an apparent reference to the previous Friday's extensive bomb attacks, claimed that the "Crusaders and the Shi'ites will exploit the incident to improve the image of Iraqi security services and give the enemy alliance an 'illusory' victory after the mass-casualty incidents carried out by the ISI in Baghdad."

-US Vice-President Joe Biden stated that the deaths of the top two al-Qaeda figures in Iraq are "potentially devastating" blows to the terror network there and proof that Iraqi security forces are gaining ground.
+U.S. Vice President Joe Biden stated that the deaths of the top two ISI figures were "potentially devastating" blows to the organization, and proof that Iraqi security forces were gaining ground.

-On May 14, 2010, al-Nasser Lideen Illah Abu Suleiman (الناصر لدين الله أبو سليمان DIN) replaced al-Masri as war minister of the Islamic State of Iraq.
+On May 14, 2010, al-Nasser Lideen Illah Abu Suleiman replaced al-Masri as war minister of the Islamic State of Iraq.

+Hussein was arrested in the same operation in which al-Masri was killed.
+She then asserted that al-Masri had always been a "secretive character", and that "I only found out that [my husband] was Abu Ayyub al-Masri after the death [of] al-Zarqawi".
+In 2011, Hussein was sentenced to death in Iraq.